-1. Find out if Apple's iMessage server is down
+1. Check if iMessage is down

 The first possibility is that the server that iMessage is run from is down - which could mean that iMessage isn't working for anyone.
 This is rare, but it does happen occasionally.
-The system went down on 15 February 2017, for example.

 You can check if any of Apple's online services are experiencing outages by checking the System Status page.

 On this web page Apple gives you a heads-up about any services with planned maintenance work, along with a report of any recently resolved issues in any of its services.
 However, if your issue has only just appeared, bear in mind that the website's update frequency tends to be measured in minutes, not seconds - perhaps as many as 30 on occasion - so the problem may not have been spotted yet.

 Even if Apple's System Status site suggests all is well, there could be an outage that's local to you.
 As an alternative to Apple's page, you could try Down Detector, which provides a graph detailing outage reports from the past 24 hours, and even an outage map to see whether you're in an affected area.

 You could also search for the word iMessage and related terms on Twitter; if lots of people are talking about the problem then it's clearly not just you.